Brewers vs. Reds Player Props Betting Odds

 Yelich Stats

-- Yelich has seven doubles, seven home runs, 26 walks and 24 RBI (51 total hits).
-He has stolen 12 bases.
+- Yelich has seven doubles, seven home runs, 27 walks and 25 RBI (52 total hits).
+He's also swiped 13 bases.

-- Yelich has recorded at least one hit in three straight games.
-During his last five outings he is hitting .333 with seven walks.
+- Yelich has recorded a base hit in four straight games.
+During his last five outings he is batting .294 with six walks and an RBI.

 Yelich Recent Games